icq4ever/vsOFCodeTemplate/readme.md

-# openFrameworks empty project template for vscode with msbuild
+# openFrameworks empty project template for vscode support msbuild on windows

 this template is include :
 - build/run/update addon tasks for vscode